yadlra/CV/README.md

 - **Teach a Man to Fish** (London, England): October 2014 - February 2017

-Project Assistant (part-time, home based position):
-Teach a Man to Fish, an Non-Governmental Organization based in London provides that future generations of entrepreneurs living in rural areas of Central America with the tools and education required for a successful path in their start ups.
-I have given assistance to the Central American team by translating projects into Spanish, more specifically the Latin American variant.
+Project Assistant (part-time, home based position): a Non-Governmental Organization based in London which provides future generations of entrepreneurs living in rural areas of Central America with the tools and education required for a successful process in their start up projects.
+I have given assistance to the Central American team by translating projects into Spanish.

 - **Aldi** (Winchester, England): August 2014 - March 2015